arturgorski14/JS-gra-2d/README.md

 # Game: Labirynt 2D
+## Introduction
+Platform arcade game 2d - The game is about killing appearing endlessly zombies and collecting as many coins as possible.

+## Technologies
+Implemented in JavaScript (Vanilla).
+The animation was made using Sprite sheet

+## Launch
+Open _index.html_ file in the browser

 ## Functionality:
 * the player can control the character in 4 directions (up, down, left, right)
 * can collect coins and earn points